P0128

 - What does P0128 mean?

-- P0128 means the engine coolant temperature did not reach the expected regulating temperature in the time the computer allows — usually a stuck-open thermostat or a sensor/fan issue.
+- P0128 means Coolant Thermostat Below Regulating Temperature.
+The engine coolant did not reach the expected operating temperature in the time the computer allows — usually a stuck-open thermostat or a sensor or fan issue.

 - Can P0128 cause overheating?

 - No — P0128 is about running too cool.
-Overheating is a separate failure path (stuck closed thermostat, leaks, fan failure).
+Overheating is a separate failure path: stuck closed thermostat, leaks, or fan failure.

 - How does LugsNPlugs diagnose P0128?